filisko/testable-functions/README.md

 $functions->is_dir($dirname);
 ```

-Legacy projects are usually require/include oriented-architectures, so these can come very handy.
+Legacy projects are usually require/include oriented-architectures, so the following can be very handy.

 The library supports PHP language constructs (not functions and parsed differently by PHP), which generally are really hard to test.